Snow Is Only Frozen Water

 We are proud to present a product lineup that reflects the highest standards of performance, quality and functionality in today’s market.
 The first year of Eleveight has been extremely exciting.
 The positive feedback from the kite community has been overwhelming.
 Eleveight’s slogan, “Our Passion is Yours” has been proven true, as we received a lot […]

 High quality is our obligation.
-The FS, RS, WS are constructed using solely prime grade materials such as the new X4 Ripstop canopy made by Techno Force™ from Japan and the new Teijin Dacron with high-temperature resin finish, resulting in enhanced durability and performance.
+The FS, RS, WS are constructed using solely prime grade materials such as the new X4 Ripstop canopy made by Techno Force™ from Japan and the new Teijin cloth, for all our inflatable structure material, with high-temperature resin finish, resulting in enhanced durability and performance.

 Rafa impressed our team with his strong strapless freestyle level.
 He can mix up all the latest freestyle tricks with some solid turns and snaps.
 We love the way he rides!
 Team Eleveight New Teamrider Rafael Costa Souza was voted the Best Rookie of the Event at Global Kitesports Association – GKA Strapless World Tour […]